varun-gangadharan/statistics-for-strava/README.md

 * Navigate to https://www.strava.com/athletes/[YOUR_ATHLETE_ID]/trophy-case
 * Open the page's source code and copy everything
   ![Trophy case source code](public/assets/images/readme/trophy-case-source-code.png)
-* Make sure the source code is saved to the file `./storage/strava-challenge-history.html`
+* Make sure you save the source code to the file `./storage/strava-challenge-history.html`
-* On the next run import, all your challenges will be imported
+* On the next import, all your challenges will be imported

 ## ⚡️Import and build statistics